Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Methodology

 Based on the type of generated text, we divide the evaluation of the model's results into two parts: first, the hallucination rate of the references generated by LLMs, and second, a comparison of the generated context with human-written results, including two dimensions: factual consistency and semantic coverage.

-\textbf{Reference hallucination evaluation metrics.} Given that LLMs are trained on vast corpora, including academic sources, we aim to evaluate whether they can generate accurate references.
-In this section, we introduce the calculation process of the reference accuracy $Acc.$ and title search rate $S_t$ for each LLM.
+\textbf{Reference hallucination evaluation metrics.} Given that LLMs are trained on vast corpora, including academic sources, we aim to evaluate whether they can generate true references.
+In this section, we introduce the calculation process of the reference precision $Precison$, reference recall $Recall$, $F1$, and title search rate $S_t$ for each LLM. \textbf{A higher precision metric indicates a lower hallucination rate}.
+A higher recall indicates that the LLM-generated references cover more of the ground-truth citations used by human authors, reflecting a better ability to identify key prior work relevant to the topic.